 Reports

-Research on the health effects of pepper spray
+Research on the Health Effects of Pepper Spray

 On Nov.
 27, 2011, UC Davis Vice Chancellor John Meyer initiated an internal affairs investigation of the Nov.
 18, 2011, events on the Quad, when campus police arrested and used pepper spray on protesters.
 The investigation will inform the campus leadership of the appropriate personnel actions it should take with respect to its police officers.
 This investigation is led by a team of experienced outside investigators who have unrestricted access to all employees, witnesses, documents, videos, photographs and other evidence.
 Internal affairs investigation reports are confidential police personnel records.
 In accordance with California law, the university cannot publicly disclose this report or any actions resulting from its findings.